Heads up, US business owners!

 But if you’re selling to EU businesses or selling physical products to EU consumers, you can skip it.
 B2B sales will be covered by the reverse-charge mechanism, while the VAT on physical product sales will be paid on import through customs.

-Failing to pay VAT is a lot like failing to pay the taxes you owe in the US.
+Failing to register for VAT and failing to pay it is a lot like failing to pay the taxes you owe in the US.
 EU tax authorities probably aren’t going to come busting down your door (unless you really owe a lot!).

 But you could find yourself subject to fines, back payments, and even fraud charges, if it turns out you deliberately ignored your obligations.